morvin12/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+- React creates composable user interfaces with reusable components that react to data changes.
+Instead of working with templates or HTML directives, React components call a render method that produces a string of markup, then injects this directly into your document.
+Whenever the data changes, React calls a new render method.
+React.js solves problems of better handling of dynamic data for faster response times.

 1. Describe component state.
+- It is used to store information about the component that can change over time.
+Typically the change comes as a result of user events or system events.

 1. Describe props.
+- props are used to pass data from a parent component to a child component in React and they are the main mechanism for component communication.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+- Side effects are basically anything that affects something outside of the scope of the current function that's being executed.
+The Effect Hook lets you perform side effects in function components